Lund University: Student unions

 The student unions represent students in various decision-making boards within the university and counsel students regarding their rights, housing and career options.
 There are nine student unions, one for each faculty and an additional union for doctoral students.
 Lund's Doctoral Student Union is further divided into councils, one for each faculty except for the faculties of engineering and fine and performing arts.

 The unions are incorporated into the Association of Lund University Student Unions (LUS).
 It has two full-time representatives who go to weekly meetings with the vice-chancellor and other organizational university bodies.
 The student union association runs services such as a loan institute, a day-care center and a website with housing information.
 It also publishes the monthly Lundagård magazine.

 Notable people

-Alumni and faculty of Lund University are associated with, among other things: four Nobel Prizes, a Fields Medal, the creation of the first implantable pacemaker, the development of echocardiography, the spread of modern physiotherapy, the discovery of the role of dopamine as an independent neurotransmitter, the determination of the number of chromosomes of man, the establishment of osseointegration, the development of the Bluetooth technology, and the development of the modern-day medical ventilator.
+Alumni and faculty of Lund University are associated with, among other things: five Nobel Prizes, a Fields Medal, the creation of the first implantable pacemaker, the development of echocardiography, the spread of modern physiotherapy, the discovery of the role of dopamine as an independent neurotransmitter, the determination of the number of chromosomes of man, the establishment of osseointegration, the development of the Bluetooth technology, and the development of the modern-day medical ventilator.

 The following is a selected list of some notable people who have been affiliated with Lund University as students or academics.